bamos/reading-list/notes-nontechnical.md

 #### Quotes
 Page 383
-> “I think I will try and sleep.
-Wake me if we're about to die.”
+> I think I will try and sleep.
+Wake me if we're about to die.

 Page 407
-> “If friends can turn to enemies, enemies can become friends.”
+> If friends can turn to enemies, enemies can become friends.

+## Mayle, Peter
+### A Year in Provence
++ Date Finished: Stopped in August.
++ Rating: 4/10

+#### Quotes
+January
+> Every problem in Provence that couldn't be blamed on the politicians was
+> the fault of the sâcré vent which the Provenaux spoke about with a kind
+> of masochistic pride.

+February
+> Of course.
+All we needed were fifteen thousand Egyptian slaves and it would be done in no time.

+April
+> Our friend from Paris examined his empty glass with surprise, as if evaporation had taken place while he wasn't looking.
+I poured some more wine and he settled back in his chair, face tilted up to the sun.

+May
+> Tomorrow he will take up the mantle of the kamikaze pilot once again, but today it is Sunday in Provence, and life is to be enjoyed.

+July
+> "What a marvelous sunset," she said.
+"Yes," replied her husband.
+"Most impressive for such a small village."

 ## Neruda, Pablo
 ### I Explain a Few Things